tardate/LittleArduinoProjects/8051/AT89C2051/Led7SegmentControl/README.md

 ### Segment-Pin Mapping

-Here's a summary of how the bits in the shift register are mapped to LED segments:
+Here's a summary of how port bits are mapped to LED segments:

 | Port   | LED Pin | Segment                    |
 |--------|---------|----------------------------|